Abernethy, Perth and Kinross: Etymology

 Abernethy, recorded in the 10th century as Aburnethige, means 'mouth of the river Nethy'.
 The first element of the name is the Pictish word aber 'river mouth'.
 The river-name Nethy is from the Celtic root nect- 'pure, clean'.
 The Nethy Burn flows down from the Ochil Hills past the present village.
-The Gaelic form of the name is Obar Neithich and derives from the same roots as the English name.
+The Gaelic form of the name is Obar Neithich.